 Broadway In New York

-Here is a list of the Broadway plays in New York as well as the Broadway plays coming soon!
+Here is a list of the Broadway shows in New York as well as the Broadway shows coming soon!

 THE BOOK OF MORMON is the Winner of 9 Tony Awards including Best Musical!
 From Trey Parker and Matt Stone, four-time Emmy Award-winning creators of "South Park," and Tony Award-winner Robert Lopez, co-creator of the Tony Award-winning Best Musical Avenue Q, comes THE BOOK OF MORMON, a new Broadway musical that Jon Stewart of The Daily Show describes as, "a crowning achievement, so good it makes me angry" and by Entertainment Weekly as "the funniest musical of all time."
 Featuring choreography by Tony Award-winner Casey Nicholaw, THE BOOK OF MORMON on Broadway is directed by Nicholaw and Parker.
 Don't miss your chance to see what Ben Brantley of The New York Times calls "the best musical of this century."